scalar-labs/scalardb-samples/scalardb-server-sample/README.md

 # Scalar DB Server Sample
-This is a sample application that uses Scalar DB server, a gRPC server that implements Scalar DB interface, as a backend.
+This is a sample application that uses Scalar DB Server, a gRPC server that implements Scalar DB interface, as a backend.
 For using the native Scalar DB library, please refer to [Getting Started](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started.md).
-More information about Scalar DB server can be found [here](https://github.com/scalar-labs/scalardb/tree/master/docs/scalardb-server.md).
+More information about Scalar DB Server can be found [here](https://github.com/scalar-labs/scalardb/tree/master/docs/scalardb-server.md).

 ## Sample application
 The sample application is a simple electronic money application that has the following features:
 - Charge an `amount` to a `user_id`
 - Pay an `amount` from a `user_id` to another `user_id`
+- Get a `balace` of a `user_id`

 ## Prerequisites
 - Java (OpenJDK 8 or higher)